Bach16/Bach16/README.md

 ### <div align="left">I'm Mateo, an 19 years old Full-stack developer 👨‍💻</div>

-Hello! 🙂 I'm Mateo Rojas, Full-stack developer, and web designer, with my arrival to the IT world, I have discovered and developed a great ability to adapt, and a huge enthusiasm for translating innovative ideas into code.
+Hello! 🙂 I'm Mateo Rojas, Front-end developer, and web designer, with my arrival to the IT world, I have discovered and developed a great ability to adapt, and a huge enthusiasm for translating innovative ideas into code.

 - 🔭 I’m currently working on <a href="https://minima-mauve.vercel.app" target="_blank" rel="noopener noreferrer">Minima</a>